Yellow Messenger rebrands to yellow.ai, launches AI-powered voice bots | Business

 At present, the company has offices in six countries and plans to enter more countries, he added.

 ''The newly launched brand Yellow.ai represents the company's evolution to delivering a single platform to automate Total Customer Experience, throughout the consumer lifecycle.
-The launch of Voice AI is augmenting the company's existing strengths of building high-accuracy chatbots with its proprietary and distinguished NLP (neuro-linguistic programming) engine,'' he said.
+The launch of Voice AI is augmenting the company's existing strengths of building high-accuracy chatbots with its proprietary and distinguished NLP (natural language processing) engine,'' he said.

-Ravinutala noted that touchless UI and 'voice' is playing a key role in enabling smarter brand-to-consumer engagement.
+Ravinutala noted that touchless UI and 'voice' are playing a key role in enabling smarter brand-to-consumer engagement.

 ''Humanised interactive experiences in Voice AI are driving unbelievable value for businesses.
 At Yellow.ai, we are dedicated to enabling human-like, engaging conversations with our conversational CX platform, which is the ultimate balance between human + AI capabilities,'' he added.